 I invite you and your team to think about what stories can be used to demonstrate the value proposition of your product or service.
 Sit together at a team meeting and have everyone share stories and examples they share with their customers.
 I’m sure everyone will walk away with several stories they can start using when demonstrating your product or service to prospects.

 This is exactly what I did while I was delivering sales training for a company in Singapore the other week.
 I asked them to incorporate stories and examples when trying to get buy in whether it’s from their peers or from customers.

 I hope you will start using stories more effectively in your sales presentations.

-To learn more about our sales training programmes, drop us an email and we’ll be happy to set up a time to chat to see how we might be able to help your team reach new heights together.
+To learn more about our sales training programs, drop us an email and we’ll be happy to set up a time to chat to see how we might be able to help your team reach new heights together.